cplankey/serverlessops-workshops/00-quick-start/README.md

 # Serverless Quick Start

 In this module you'll be introduced to a basic serverless monolithic three tier web application.
 What we'll deploy and work with in this module is a simpler version of the Wild Rydes tech stack.
-The purpose of this is to more easilly understand how serverless architecture works without the added complexity that microservices introduce.
+The purpose of this is to more easily understand how serverless architecture works without the added complexity that microservices introduce.

 ## Goals and Objectives: